ifmeorg/ifme/README.md

 ### Sponsors

-Thank you to all our sponsors! (please ask your company to also support this open source project by [becoming a sponsor](https://opencollective.com/ifme#sponsor))
+Thank you to all our sponsors! (please ask your company to also support our open source project by [becoming a sponsor](https://opencollective.com/ifme#sponsor))

 <a href="https://opencollective.com/ifme/sponsor/0/website" target="_blank"><img src="https://opencollective.com/ifme/sponsor/0/avatar.svg"></a>